tjhickey724/discrete_math/notes/algorithmicAnalysis/generatingFunctions.md

 We will use Generating Functions to find that general form.

 ## Generating Functions for Inhomogeneous Linear Recurrences
-For a sequence S(k) on the natural numbers 0,1,2,... we can define a formal power series F by
+For a sequence S(k) on the natural numbers 0,1,2,... we can define a formal power series $F_S$ by
 * $F_S(x) = \sum_\limits{i=0}^\infty S(k) x^k$

 **Theorem**